fabriziodifran/MemNet/README.md

 Further versions will deal with this issue.

 ## Requirements
 Python 3 is used to set the array.
+Numpy and Pandas packages are required.
 NGSPICE is the engine required for individual unit's simulation.

 ## Getting started
 Download the full repository and make sure NGSPICE is path-available (callable from Python scripts).